-HIV and AIDS diagnosis rate and HIV prevalence calculations use the NYC DOHMH population estimates, modified from US Census Bureau intercensal population estimates 2006 – 2011, updated July 22, 2013.
+HIV and AIDS diagnosis rate and HIV prevalence calculations use the NYC DOHMH population estimates, modified from US Census Bureau intercensal population estimates 2006 – 2008, updated July, 2013 and 2009-2013 (updated July 2014).
 Rates based on a numerator of ≤10 should be interpreted with caution.
 Rates marked “NA” cannot be calculated because the underlying population size is unknown.

 Borough, High-Risk Neighborhoods (District Public Health Office (DPHO) areas), and Neighborhood Map (United Hospital Fund (UHF) regions)

-Geographic (borough of residence, DPHO, and UHF area) variables are assigned to each case using information on residence at the time of diagnosis: at HIV diagnosis for new cases of HIV; at AIDS diagnosis for new cases of AIDS; and at HIV diagnosis for cases without AIDS and AIDS diagnosis for cases with AIDS for PLWHA and deaths.
-High-risk neighborhoods (DPHOs) are neighborhoods in NYC with generally high rates of morbidity and mortality: (1) South Bronx, (2) North and Central Brooklyn, and (3) East and Central Harlem.
-A detailed table and map of DPHO areas and corresponding ZIP codes (PDF).
+For data from all years: high-risk neighborhoods (DPHOs) are neighborhoods in NYC with generally high rates of morbidity and mortality: (1) South Bronx, (2) North and Central Brooklyn, and (3) East and Central Harlem.
 UHF neighborhoods reflect catchment areas for specific healthcare facilities and are aggregates of between 1 and 9 ZIP codes.
 UHF neighborhoods are therefore smaller than a borough.
-A detailed table and map of UHF neighborhoods and corresponding ZIP codes (PDF).
+A detailed table and map of UHF neighborhoods and corresponding ZIP codes (PDF) is available.

 Area-based poverty level

 Area-based poverty level is based on NYC ZIP code of residence at HIV or AIDS diagnosis and is defined as the percent of the population in a given ZIP code whose household income is below the Federal Poverty Level.
 Income data used for analyses in this report are from the 2007-2011 American Community Survey.
+(ACS) for diagnoses occurring in 2006-2009 and ACS 2008-2012 for diagnoses occurring in 2010-2013.
 Cut-points for categories of area-based poverty in NYC were defined by a NYC DOHMH workgroup3 as follows: 0 to <10% (low poverty areas); 10 to <20%; 20 to <30%; and ≥30% (very high poverty areas).
 Area-based poverty is unknown for cases missing ZIP code residence data.